WindMillCode/Google/API/bigquery/vids/Python3/Querying_Native_Tables_in_Bigquery/README.md

 ### Scheduled Query
 * when using bigquery datatranfer,we see the dataset and table names are standalone
+* it may not immediately execute we can use manaual run to get it to work,
+* if further issues use a backend or 3rd party solution
 * in 'paste env dictionary here' replace
 ```py
     env=  {